Nice to meet you.

 What I dislike about PADS Professional:

-• The outdated GUI felt less engaging and lacked intuitiveness, making it harder for me to navigate and fully enjoy the user experience compared to modern PCB design tools.
+• After analyzing many reviews, I concluded that the outdated GUI felt less engaging and lacked intuitiveness, making it harder for teams to navigate and fully enjoy the user experience compared to modern PCB design tools.

-• Due to its complexity, setting up the tool initially was overwhelming, and a more streamlined approach would have saved me time and reduced frustration during the onboarding process.
+• Due to its complexity, setting up the tool initially was overwhelming for many G2 users.
+A more streamlined approach would save time during the onboarding process.

 What G2 users dislike about PADS Professional: